WebAssembly/spec/document/core/syntax/instructions.rst

 typically :ref:`indices <syntax-index>` or type annotations, which are part of the instruction itself.

-Some instructions are :ref:`structured <syntax-instr-control>` in that they bracket nested sequences of instructions.
+Some instructions are :ref:`structured <syntax-instr-control>` in that they contain nested sequences of instructions.

 The following sections group instructions into a number of different categories.

+The syntax of instruction is further :ref:`extended <syntax-instr-admin>` with additional forms for the purpose of specifying :ref:`execution <exec>`.

 .. index:: ! parametric instruction, value type